GandhiCloudLab/envizi-reporting-frameworks/readme.md

 Here is the various default framework available in Envizi.
 <img src="images/img-srm-02-frameworks1.png">

-Here is the list of custom frameworks created in Envizi.
+It is also possible to create custom frameworks in Envizi.
 <img src="images/img-srm-02-frameworks2.png">

 Here is the disclosure in detail.